Vaccinations Boost the Safety of Home Health Care | myNEXUS®

 The CDC highly recommends healthcare workers of any capacity remain up to date on their yearly vaccinations, including:

-According to the Centers for Medicare & Medicaid Services, more than 10K adults in the United States contract diseases each year that cause severe complications.
+According to the Centers for Medicare & Medicaid Services, “tens of thousands” of adults in the United States contract diseases each year that cause severe complications.
 Additionally, they state that “vaccination rates among adults remain well below national recommendations”.
 Are you current with your vaccines?
 World Immunization Week is a good time to take a moment and re-address your vaccination history to keep yourself and your patients healthy, and to educate patients on the importance of herd immunity.

 “Recommended Vaccines for Healthcare Workers.”
 Centers for Disease Control and Prevention.
 Centers for Disease Control and Prevention, May 2, 2016. https://www.cdc.gov/vaccines/adults/rec-vac/hcw.html.